PFT Commenter: Identity

 Despite his popularity, PFT did not originally publicly reveal his identity.
 He told Awful Announcing in 2017 that he wore sunglasses on camera to avoid identification and the staff at Barstool Sports referred to him as "PFT", as only half knew his real name.
 He later said that his identity had become an "open secret" and that it would be found out eventually.

 Publishing

 As PFT Commenter, Sollenberger wrote the self-published e-book, Goodell vs. Obama: The Battle for the Future of the NFL, which imagines a dystopian future in which President Barack Obama attempts to turn the Dallas Cowboys into a soccer team in Kenya, and NFL commissioner Roger Goodell fights him in a boxing match to stop him.
+He also co-wrote Pardon My Book, along with Big Cat, which they published in 2026 through HarperCollins on the tenth anniversary of Pardon My Take.